deckerweb/builder-shortcode-extras/readme.txt

 = Will other third-party Plugins be supported? =
 Only if it makes sense, like the current Elementor Template Shortcode for example.
 Remember: we don't want to load any scripts or styles.
 So, if a potential Shortcode fits our philosophy and could be totally useful, then the chance of adding it to this plugin gets very high! ;-)

+If you have any suggestion for such a Shortcode, please feel free to [**open a new GitHub Issue**](https://github.com/deckerweb/builder-shortcode-extras/issues) in our development repository and tell us all about it.
+Thanks in advance!

 = More info on Translations? =